 The Graduate Certificate in Tourism Management (GCTM) is a nine-credit program comprised of three courses.
 The program has been designed in collaboration with industry experts, students, faculty and education partners to contain relevant content to provide you with skills in destination development, leadership, sustainability and tourism.

 Through the GCTM program you’ll be able to customize your learning by selecting courses that are aligned with your area of interest.
-This program is offered in three delivery models: online, blended and on-campus providing you a flexible schedule that allows you to further your education while maintaining professional and personal responsibilities.
+This program courses are offered in three delivery models: online, blended and on-campus, providing you a flexible schedule that allows you to further your education while maintaining professional and personal responsibilities.